rancher/docs/content/rancher/v2.x/en/backups/docker-installs/docker-restores/_index.md

 ## Before You Start

-During restoration of your backup, you'll enter a series of commands, filling placeholders with data from your environment.
+During restore of your backup, you'll enter a series of commands, filling placeholders with data from your environment.
 These placeholders are denoted with angled brackets and all capital letters (`<EXAMPLE>`).
 Here's an example of a command with a placeholder:

 ```
 docker run  --volumes-from <RANCHER_CONTAINER_NAME> -v $PWD:/backup \